vanngocthuyla/vanngocthuyla.github.io/posts/ML/ML_intro.md

 Jump to [Supervised](https://vanngocthuyla.github.io/Data_Analysis/_pages/omics/supervised/) or [Unsupervised](https://vanngocthuyla.github.io/Data_Analysis/_pages/omics/unsupervised/)

-## Harnessing Machine Learning to Transform Biomedical Research

-In the rapidly evolving field of biomedical research, machine learning has emerged as a transformative tool that enhances our ability to analyze complex biological data.
-By leveraging algorithms that can learn from and make predictions based on data, researchers can uncover insights that were previously unattainable through traditional statistical methods.
-This capability is particularly crucial in understanding the complexities of diseases, guiding diagnosis, and developing targeted therapies.

 ## Tailoring Machine Learning Methods to Biomedical Challenges

 Machine learning offers a variety of approaches, typically divided into supervised and unsupervised learning methods.